Robust Robustness: Obtaining robust payoff guarantees

-Recall the definitions and notation for metrics from p.~\pageref{page:metric}.
+After solving for a maxmin-optimal mechanism, we propose that the analyst check whether the associated payoff guarantee is robust.
+If the guarantee is not robust, then there are various ways to proceed.
+We first present an algorithm that recovers robustness by enriching the ambiguity set in the original maxmin objective.
+Then we relate our algorithm to other approaches that move beyond maxmin preferences.

+Given the original ambiguity set $\Pi$, the algorithm proceeds as follows.
+Recall the properties of metrics defined in \cref{sec:common_ambiguity}.
 Choose a weak, convex metric $D$ on $\D(\Th)$ and a radius $r > 0$.
-Let $\Pi'= N_D ( \Pi, r)$.
-Compute a maxmin-optimal mechanism with respect to the new ambiguity set $\Pi'$.
-We call this new solution the \emph{robustified} mechanism.\footnote{It may be tempting to keep the original ambiguity set $\Pi$ but restrict the maximization to social choice functions whose payoff guarantees over $\Pi$ are robust.
-This procedure has serious shortcomings.
-Even if the restricted collection of social choice functions is nonempty (which is not guaranteed), a maximizing social choice function could be strictly dominated by a social choice function whose payoff guarantee over $\Pi$ is not robust.} The ambiguity set $\Pi'$ is globally robust (by \cref{res:rich,res:robust_sets}), so the payoff guarantee from the robustified mechanism over $\Pi'$ is robust.
-Moreover, \emph{every} social choice function's payoff guarantee over $N_D (\Pi, r)$ is a continuous function of the radius $r \in (0, \infty)$; see \cref{res:continuity_radius} in \cref{sec:continuity_in_radius}.
+Let $\Pi'$ be the metric neighborhood $N_D ( \Pi, r)$.
+Compute a maxmin-optimal mechanism with respect to the new ambiguity set $\Pi'$.\footnote{It may be tempting to keep the original ambiguity set $\Pi$ but restrict the maximization to social choice functions whose payoff guarantees over $\Pi$ are robust.
+This procedure has serious shortcomings, however.
+Even if the restricted collection of social choice functions is nonempty (which is not guaranteed), one can construct examples in which the maximizing social choice function is strictly dominated by a social choice function whose payoff guarantee over $\Pi$ is not robust.} The ambiguity set $\Pi'$ is uniformly robust (by \cref{res:rich,res:robust_sets}), so the new mechanism's payoff guarantee over $\Pi'$ is robust.
+Moreover, every social choice function's payoff guarantee over $N_D (\Pi, r)$ is continuous as a function of the radius $r \in (0, \infty)$; see \cref{res:continuity_radius} in \cref{sec:continuity_in_radius}.
+This property distinguishes our approach from other ways of enlarging the ambiguity set, as we illustrate in an example below.

-Next, we show that the robustified mechanism from our algorithm maximizes a particular variational preference relation, provided that $\Pi$ is convex.\footnote{If $\Pi$ is not convex, one can first replace $\Pi$ with its convex hull.
-This modification will not change any social choice function's payoff guarantee.} For any metric $D$ on $\D(\Th)$, denote the metric-$D$ distance from a prior $\pi \in \D(\Th)$ to a set $S \subseteq \D(\Th)$ by $D( \pi, S) = \inf_{\pi' \in S} D( \pi, \pi')$.